GTK-teaching/plasmabio.github.io/index.md

 ### Other developments

-Beyond the e-learning platform itself, the project includes a number of scientific developments to expand the Jupyter ecosystem in genomics and pedagogy.
+Beyond the e-learning platform itself, the project has founded or co-founded a number of scientific developments to expand the Jupyter ecosystem in genomics and pedagogy.

-#### ipycytoscape

-[ipycytoscape](https://github.com/QuantStack/ipycytoscape) brings interactive graph visualization in Jupyter.
-See also the blog post [Interactive Graph Visualization in Jupyter with ipycytoscape](https://blog.jupyter.org/interactive-graph-visualization-in-jupyter-with-ipycytoscape-a8828a54ab63)
+- [ipycytoscape](https://github.com/QuantStack/ipycytoscape) brings interactive graph visualization in Jupyter.
+See also the blog post [Interactive Graph Visualization in Jupyter with ipycytoscape](https://blog.jupyter.org/interactive-graph-visualization-in-jupyter-with-ipycytoscape-a8828a54ab63) (2020).

-#### ipyigv

-[ipyigv](https://github.com/QuantStack/ipyigv) is a Jupyter widget to render genomics data.
-See also the blog post [Genomic data visualization in Jupyter](https://blog.jupyter.org/genomic-data-representation-in-jupyter-c57a5bb518d6)
+- [ipyigv](https://github.com/QuantStack/ipyigv) is a Jupyter widget to render genomics data.
+See also the blog post [Genomic data visualization in Jupyter](https://blog.jupyter.org/genomic-data-representation-in-jupyter-c57a5bb518d6) (2021).
+- [nbgrader](https://github.com/jupyter/nbgrader) is a system for assigning and grading notebooks.
+See also the blog post [Upgrading Nbgrader](https://blog.jupyter.org/upgrading-nbgrader-99c56ae56c47) (2022).

 ### Resources and communication